Power-optimal, stabilized entangling gate between trapped-ion qubits: Supplementary Information

 This suggests stabilizing the fidelity of the quantum computer against mode drifts and fluctuations by requiring that $\alpha_{ip}$ be stationary up to $n$th order with respect to variations in $\omega_p$.
 This is easily accomplished by adding the following set of equations to the set of equations \eq{INTRO1}:

 Because of the presence of the factor $t^k$ in the integrand of (\ref{MOM2}), we call this extension of our linear approach the {\it moments approach}.
 Adding the moments equations (\ref{MOM2}) to the set \eq{INTRO1} does not change the linearity of our method.
-The same techniques can be applied in solving this extended system of linear equations as was described in Section S4.
+The same techniques can be applied in solving this extended system of linear equations as was described in the main text.